Woflix/PLMMigration/Readme.md

 	+ Add new page with upload and Program ID + Program Name inputs
 	+ Implement login page and authentication
 		+ Implement permissions levels
+		+ Implement user authentication on page change with URL variables
 	+ More to come...

 ## Done